Jessicavazm/t1a1-workbook/README.md

 Indeed Career Guide. (n.d.).
 Hard Skills vs. Soft Skills. [online] Available at: https://au.indeed.com/career-advice/resumes-cover-letters/hard-skills-vs-soft-skills

 ## Q12
-### Explain multiple roles or job positions that would be found in a medium-sized software development company.

 Some of the jobs in a development company are: